 Medications containing the ingredient oxycodone are considered highly addictive.
-Even individuals who are taking them according to the prescribed method can find themselves struggling over time with abuse and with dependence.
-Treatment is available to help people who are addicted, but it can be a process to get someone into care.
-We look further oxycodone addiction on this page as well as methods to treat prescription drug abuse.
-For immediate help, call Cirque Lodge at 1-877-997-3422.
+Even individuals who are taking them according to the prescribed method can find themselves struggling over time with dependence.
+Treatment is available to help people who are addicted, but it is a process to get oneself or a loved one into care.

 What is Oxycodone?

 Oxycodone is a schedule II level of narcotic.
 It is an opiate based medication used as a cough suppressant and analgesic (pain reliever

 ).
 To reduce potency of oxycodone it is compounded with other ingredients like aspirin (Percodan and Roxiprin), Acetaminophen (Percocet), and Ibuprofen.
 Oxycontin

 is a form of oxycodone medication that is considered highly addictive.
 When used according to prescription for a short term period, it is highly effective at its prescribed use.
 It is what happens in addition to this short term use that develops into an oxycodone addiction.

 As a synthetic opioid, oxycodone has some significant effects on the central nervous system.
 It attaches itself to the opioid receptors in the brain increasing the dopamine and the sensation of euphoria.
 It is this euphoric sensation that leads to addiction of this medication.
 Over time, the initial euphoria experienced with drugs cannot be matched, due to the building up of a tolerance in the brain and the taxing impact on opioid receptors.
 This leads to an individual abusing much more drugs to experience a high.